bbi-lab/bbi-logistics/update_dashboards/DASHBOARD_README.md

 #### Relevant libraries/technologies used (documentation links attached):
 * [Google Service Accounts](https://cloud.google.com/iam/docs/understanding-service-accounts#:~:text=A%20service%20account%20is%20a,on%20virtual%20machines%20(VMs).)
 (GSA) - google cloud accounts with user permissions that interact/update google sheets.
 * Python [gspread](https://docs.gspread.org/en/latest/user-guide.html) library - to interact with google sheets via GSA accounts (append rows, delete tables, etc).
-* Linux [cronjobs/crontabs](https://www.ibm.com/docs/en/aix/7.2?topic=c-crontab-command) - a linux library that allows shell commands to be run at regular intervals such as updating a google sheet.
+* Linux [cronjobs/crontabs](https://www.ibm.com/docs/en/aix/7.2?topic=c-crontab-command) - a linux library that allows shell commands to be run at regular intervals to allow for tasks such as updating a google sheet.

 *Future Dev Note:* The infrastructure set up to interact google sheets may be useful in setting up future dashboard/order-report projects that involve interacting with external delivery data from Delivery Express or USPS vendors (TBD).